 Health & safety

-Medical care: The nearest doctor is in Livingstone, a 20 minute boat journey and a 30 minute drive away.
+- The nearest doctor is in Livingstone, a journey of about 50 minutes by boat and car.

 - Although there is no fence around the property, Sindabei’s location on an island in the middle of the Zambezi naturally makes it very secure.
 There is a night watchman to escort you to your room after dark, and radios in each of the rooms.

 - Fire safety